alexanderlperez/trackwagon/README.md

 Uses Phonegap, jQuery, and Google Maps to create a demo geolocation app.

-You can check out the real meat of the project at trackwagon/platforms/android/assets/www/
+You can check out the real meat of the project in the www/ directory.